 This opens up an entirely new sub-genre that many readers may not have thought of.
 Some of the best novels feature a balance of both romance and suspense so that one type of writing style does not overpower the other.
 However, there are those who believe that the romance always comes first, and that can be tricky since it straddles the fence between two genres that people love.

-The important thing is that once a person is invested in the characters, no matter what genre comes first, the whole story comes together to create a world where romance, passion and the unexpected collide.
+Readers must enjoy the characters.
+No matter what genre comes first, the whole story comes together.
+Then readers enjoy a world where romance, passion and the unexpected collide.

 Romantic Suspense doesn’t just cover two areas – there are many areas in which it is more than just a two-fold description.
 For instance, Deja Vu (Titan World Novella), includes someone suffering from amnesia, a sexy doctor, a fake engagement, a disappearance and a spy: